GreedyGuineaPig/go-CRUD-api/README.md

 - localhost:8080/movies POST-> create a new record of the movie

 ## Technologies
-Golang, httptest, GorillaMux, json, remote-container(VScode)
+Golang, Git-flow, httptest, GorillaMux, json, remote-container(VScode)